I probably don’t need to tell you that building a successful Amazon affiliate website is not for the fainthearted.

 But if you are looking for a quick site-building fix, let’s get rocking!
 I’ll show you how to build an Amazon affiliate website from scratch.

-What Makes The “Perfect” Amazon Affiliate Website?
+How to Build The "Perfect" Amazon Affiliate Website?

 Before we get to all that, I quickly want to go over the fundamentals of the build, and what my thinking was behind it.